 Some find comfort in established brands and nothing is wrong with businesses having solid profit margins, especially if value is being provided.

 In the meantime, ask more questions about fees, business models, profit margins and incentives.
-If more investors demand transparency then, regardless of regulations, change will come.

-What is in a name?
-In the investment industry, maybe more fees and mark-ups than you think.
+Maybe more fees and mark-ups than you think.